andreaolivato/Sitemap/README.md

 - Automatically generate Sitemap Index
 - Specify if URL is mobile-ready
 - Multi-language support with hreflang
+- Customise names and paths to save the XML
 - Ping Google

 ## Working on